Doctor of Philosophy Degree Requirements: Ethnomusicology

 Course Requirements

-- 12 additional elective graduate courses, at least four of which should be taken in the Department of Music, and three in another single discipline.
+- 12 additional elective graduate courses, at least four of which should be taken in a Department of Music, and three in another single discipline.
+NOTE: 500 and 600 level Applied Music Courses do not count towards the Ph.D.

 - At least three courses need to focus on the geographical area that is to be featured in your dissertation.